Health & Safety

 Black bears and alligators – Black bears and alligators will typically flee from people, but can become dangerous when an individual animal gets accustomed or habituated to humans who intentionally or unintentionally feed them.
 It may seem fun and dangerously exciting at the time to feed bears or alligators by hand, but once a predator loses its fear of humans, chances of an attack increase significantly.
 Keep trash cans secured and feed pets indoors to avoid such encounters.

 Venomous snakes – The majority of snakes in Arkansas are non-venomous.
-Of the six venomous snakes which are native to Arkansas, the Arkansas Department of Health reports none have caused a human death in Arkansas since the 1960’s.
-If bitten by a snake, immediately seek medical attention.
+Human deaths resulting from snake bites are rare, in part because of advances in medical treatments.
+If bitten by a venomous snake, immediately seek medical attention.

 Coyotes and bobcats - Although feared, attacks by coyotes and bobcats are extremely rare, though small pets can become easy prey.
 Where coyotes are prevalent, keep pets indoors and supervise young children (e.g., toddlers) as a precaution, especially at dusk, to avoid an attack.

 Mountain lions (also called cougars) – Occasionally, evidence of mountain lion attacks on livestock are reported, but no attacks on humans have occurred in Arkansas.